Compensation System for Directors, Audit & Supervisory Board Members, and Executive Officers

 category

-Amount of remuneration by type (Millions of yen)
+Components of remuneration (millions of yen)

 Base salary Short-term incentive